avkapustin/grt/README.md

 - familiarize myself with golang low-level optimizations (builtin asm e.g.)
 - have some fun :)

-# descisions
+# decisions

 - no asserts inside basic primitives
 - color represenation - float vs byte, see comments in color.go, first attempt with bytes

-# todos
+# todo's

 - add perf test to compare matrix inversion alogrithms
-- add testify package to simplify asserts

 ## done

 + add support for ppm file format - a primitive way to see results
 + add fast inversion path for SRT matrices (see org doc - matrix inversion for details)
++ add testify package to simplify asserts